sfneal/databasetools/README.md

 * MySQLTools - Connect to MySQL database and execute queries
 * SQLiteSyntax - Generate SQLite syntax
 * SQLiteQuery - Execute SQLite queries
-* SQLiteTools - Generate and execite SQLite queires with a single call
+* SQLiteTools - Generate and execute SQLite queries with a single call

 ## Built With